-To support the work in Mzuzu, Malawi with Marc Veary with the Mzuzu Bible College, just send a check mark for this work to:
+To support the work in Mzuzu, Malawi with Marc Veary with the Mzuzu Bible College, just send a check marked for this work to:

 Mzuzu, Malawi Work Project